ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/05-sending-d2c-messages.md

         // Check the button state
         if (button.CurrentState != buttonState)
         {
+            // Capture the button state
-            buttonState = button.CurrentState == SensorStatus.Off ?
-SensorStatus.On : SensorStatus.Off;
+            buttonState = button.CurrentState;

-            blueLed.ChangeState(buttonState);
+            // Change the state of the blue LED blueLed.ChangeState(buttonState);
             buzzer.ChangeState(buttonState);

-            // For debugging purposes, log a console message System.Diagnostics.Debug.WriteLine("**** BUTTON STATE: " + buttonState + " ****");

-            if(buttonState == SensorState.On && !buttonMessageSent)
-            {
-                SendMessageToIoTHubAsync("led", blueLed.CurrentStatus());
-                buttonMessageSent = true;
+            // Send a message to Azure indicating the state change SendMessageToIoTHubAsync("led", (int)buttonState);
         }
-            else
-            {
-                buttonMessageSent = false;
-            }
-        }

-        // The rest of the method doesn't change and is omitted here
+        // ... the rest of the method doesn't change and is omitted here
 {% endhighlight %}

 # Run the Application and Get Pushy
 Run your application again.
 Once you see the ambient light messages being sent, push the button a few times.
-You should see LED state message go by as well.
+You should see LED state message go by as well (and hear an annoying sound from the buzzer).

 # Conclusion &amp; Next Steps
 Congratulations!
 In this lab, you updated the __Thingy__ application to send messages to Azure IoT Hub.
 The core concepts you've learned are: